rchiechi/doi2bibtex/README.md

     - Find duplicates
     - Replace journal names with ISO-4 abbreviations
 - Save changes to bibtex database
-- Replace doi entries with cite commands and keys from the source doi-containing file
+- Replace DOI entries with cite commands and keys from the source doi-containing file
+- Create a bibtex database containing all of the papers cited in the DOI(s) provided.
+- Create a bibtex database containing all of the papers that cite the DOI(s) provided.
+- Export a bibtex database as an HTML-formatted biblography (as an unordered list amenable to my website).

+I wrote this for myself, to make it easier to compile bibliographic databases with collaborators who use disparate reference managers.
+Thus, it is only tested insofar as I use it.

+*Warning*:

 #### installation:
 ```